-Vegas is no stranger to VIP experiences, but this eight-seat bar is still one of the most exclusive tickets in town.
+Vegas is no stranger to VIP experiences, but this nine-seat bar is still one of the most exclusive tickets in town.
 Hidden within another José Andrés restaurant, Jaleo, é is a progressive menu—often upwards of 20 courses—crafted daily by the chefs.
 To get reservations, it’s best to have a good alarm clock: They’re accepted first-come, first-served at 12 a.m.
 PST by email, a month before each date.

 Sidecar: Washington, D.C.

 Washington isn’t exactly a place for keeping secrets—so it’s extra important to have a quiet space for dates or other kinds of political wheeling and dealing.
 This side dining room at P.J.
 Clarke’s restaurant functions almost like a private club, but when there’s room, non-members are welcome for excellent steak, seafood and some much-coveted privacy.

 El Carajo International Tapas and Wine: Miami, FL

 At most gas stations, the words “croquetas de chorizo” and “octopus Galician style” don’t usually cross our minds.
 But in Miami, you can fuel up and also have one of the city’s best meals—and some signature sangria—all in one fell swoop.

 There may not be a sign at this cozy Pike Place Market restaurant and cabaret, but if you know the name, you know what to look for.
 Once past the bubble-gum-pink entrance, you’ll be treated to homey Italian-American cooking, live music (including a saucy, tap-dancing saxophonist) and unparalleled views of Elliott Bay.